 “Being African, Arklöv probably turned to neo-nazism out of self-loathing from not fitting in and wanting to belong to something extreme.”– People Pill

 As a teenager, Arklöv’s identity crisis took a far more sinister and outright bizarre turn.
 He began to develop an unhealthy obsession with the Second World War and in particular, the Nazi ideology.
 This fascination subsequently saw him identify as a neo-Nazi.
-In later life, he would give the main reasons as feeling lonely and hate-filled as well as being able to identify with people who were considered losers.
+In later life, he would give the main reasons for doing so as feeling lonely and hate-filled as well as being able to identify with people who were considered losers.

 A Mercenary Charged With War Crimes